akjems/python-chess-independence-problem/README.md

 Find a design pattern for iterating through each piece type

 Finally, look for alternative approaches, and post code in forum to ask for comments and ideas.

+## Questions

+* Is there a performance difference in calling functions over placing the work in the code?
+* How to best measure performance?
+* Where to add tests?
+* How to post online with calculations running client side?